-The School of Kinesiology offers an extensive Outreach program to community members, including both Active Kids and BodyWorks programming.
+The School of Kinesiology offers an extensive Outreach program to various communities and students through both Active Kids and BodyWorks programming.

 Both programs provide unique experiential learning opportunities to engage the next generation of leaders in Kinesiology, and rich experiential physical activity environments to engage local communities and specialized populations.
 Driven by evidence-based practices and supported through the expertise of the School, programs range from positive sport and physical literacy development for children of all ages and abilities, to the prevention of chronic disease in middle age and older adults, to overall health and wellbeing promotion